ArthurNamu/playing-with-opentelemetry/README.md

-# OpenTelemetry in .NET
+# Dometrain | From Zero to Hero: OpenTelemetry in .NET

-You can find here the source code used.
+You can find here the source code used and built during the course.

 ## Resources: